springdo/blog-entries/event-storming.md

 2. To make trouble.
 ES is like opening Pandoras' box, we want people talking about it and talking about the difficult bits of our business.

 #### The Legend
-* **SYSTEM** - in Big Picture ES.
+* **System** - in Big Picture ES.
 Is there something that can affect our probability of success?
 Is it a Software?
 Is it a diff Company?
 Is it a group or org that could influence things?
 It could even be something external; eg the weather!
-* **PEOPLE** - in Big Picture ES.
-Who is the actor?
+* **People / Actor** - Who is the actor?
 The user?
-Best practice is to be fuzzy about the who.
+Best practice is to be fuzzy about the definition of _who_ to keep people in the loop
-* **READ MODEL** -
+* **Read Model** - I have a decision.
+What information do i need to make that decision.
+* **Policies / Proceedures** - Whenever.
+Keyword is whenever.
+Eg _whenever_ a ticket is purchased, a welcome email is sent.
+These act as the glue between the bounded context.
+Further exploration of these will drive inconsistencies in the aggregate.
+* **The Aggregate** - The state machine of a concept in our model.
+Often it needs to be opened and closed.
+The aggregate will receive the command and produce one or more events.
+Top tip: try not to name it until the very end!

 #### Facilitation Tips
 * Don't be the first to put a sticky on the wall!
 But give the Ice Breaker award to the person who does.